CWorldScratcher/RootFolder_Main/README.md

 # RootFolder_Main
 This is a code for a simple website, please give credits.

-ignore the java.